Orthotics are custom footwear inserts that are meant to aid the user in:

 Orthotics are made from a variety of materials, and it truly depends on what type of Orthotic you are prescribed by your Pedorthist (someone who studies and treats the foot and lower limbs through Orthotics).
 The most common materials to make Orthotics are plastic and graphite—with graphite being slightly lighter and thinner than plastic.

-There are two types of Orthotics—Rigid Orthotics that are sometimes refered to as Functional Orthotics, and Soft Orthotics which are referred to as Accommodative Orthotics.
+There are two types of Orthotics—Rigid Orthotics that are sometimes referred to as Functional Orthotics, and Soft Orthotics which are referred to as Accommodative Orthotics.
 Functional Orthotics are designed to control the motion of the foot and lower limbs, while Soft Orthotics are meant to provide additional cushioning for those with painful feet due to calluses and foot ulcers.
 Most patients that seek out Orthotics need Functional Orthotics to correct the motion of their foot and provide their lower muscles extra support.

 Functional Orthotics are usually made from Thermoplastic, which is a plastic blend that when heated, can be shaped and formed accordingly.
 Prior to creating your Orthoses, your Pedorthist will examine your foot and the surrounding ligaments in the lower leg.
 They will be looking for how your foot naturally sits, its shape when you walk and its shape when you put pressure on it.
 After this, they will have a better sense of how supportive your orthotic needs to be.
-To get the shape of your foot accurately, they will take measurements and two molds of your feet that will be used to create Orthoses.
+To get the shape of your foot accurately, they will take measurements and two moulds of your feet that will be used to create Orthoses.

 Different Types Of Orthotics For Patients